dimitri-nicolo/calico/networking/multiple-networks.md

 #### About the Multus-CNI plugin

-{{site.prodname}} uses the [Multus-CNI delegator plugin](https://github.com/intel/multus-cni/) to create multiple {{site.prodname}} networks and multiple pod interfaces to access these networks.
+{{site.prodname}} uses the [Multus-CNI plugin](https://github.com/intel/multus-cni/) to create multiple {{site.prodname}} networks and multiple pod interfaces to access these networks.
 This extends the default network and pod interface that comes with the Calico CNI.

 You install Multus on a cluster, then simply enable Multus in the {{site.prodname}} Installation resource.
 Using the Multus **NetworkAttachmentDefinition**, you define the new networks and reference them as an annotation in the pod resource.

 #### Labels, workload endpoints, and policy

-When you set the `MultiInterfaceMode` field to multus in the Installation resource, the following network and network interface labels are automatically added to new workload endpoints.
+When you set the `MultiInterfaceMode` field to `Multus` in the Installation resource, the following network and network interface labels are automatically added to new workload endpoints.

 - `projectcalico.org/network`
 - `projectcalico.org/network-namespace`